LoyolaChicagoBooks/introcs-csharp/rst/lab-versioncontrol.rst

    E:

-or possible another drive leter followed by a colon.
+or possible another drive letter followed by a colon.
 DOS drive letters are annoying because they be different another time with different resources loaded.
-Once you see the proper drive displayed, ``cd`` to the desirted directory.
+Once you see the proper drive displayed, ``cd`` to the desired directory.

 If all has gone well at bitbucket, you should be able to look at your